 - The workshop was conducted to scrutinize the contents and other aspects of the entrance syllabus involving the experts who developed the syllabus and experienced experts conducting undergraduate entrance examinations in various institutions and head/chief of examination divisions in the respective institutions.

-- A workshop involving all head of institutions and concerned regulatory authority was conducted to come up with a consensus.
+- A workshop involving all heads of institutions and concerned regulatory authorities was conducted to come up with a consensus.